molily/learning-react/5-flickr-search/README.md

 Now that we have identified the application-wide data, what are the possible UI states and how does the data look then?

 - State 1: Initial state.
-Empty form, no photos, no current photo
+Empty form, no search results, no full photo
   - searchTerm: ''
   - photos: []
   - currentPhoto: null